 - Sunday Worship Services

-- Sunday School/Bible Study – Start times vary.
-Click here for classes offered (preschool to adult)
+- Sunday School/Bible Study – Start times vary; classes are offered for preschool age to adults

 - Youth Group (high school) – 6 p.m. most weeks during school year